wildfly/quickstart/wicket-ear/README.md

 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

-        mvn clean package jboss-as:deploy
+        mvn clean package wildfly:deploy

-4. This will deploy `target/jboss-as-wicket-ear.ear` to the running instance of the server.
+4. This will deploy `target/wildfly-wicket-ear.ear` to the running instance of the server.

 Access the application
 ----------------------

-The application will be running at the following URL: <http://localhost:8080/jboss-as-wicket-ear-war/>.
+The application will be running at the following URL: <http://localhost:8080/wildfly-wicket-ear-war/>.

  * You will see a page with a table listing the existing Contact entities.
 Initially, this table is empty.
  * Click on the _Insert a new Constact_ link to add a new contact.